klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ContractAddress : 0x3466D49256b0982E1f240b64e097FF04f99Ed4b9
 ```

-One way to invoke a specific method of a smart contract is to use it with `caver.contract.Contract` or use [caver.transaction.smartContractExecution], [caver.transaction.feeDelegatedSmartContractExecution] or [caver.transaction.feeDelegatedSmartContractExecutionWithRatio] transaction.
+One way to invoke a specific method of a smart contract is to use it with
+  - `Contract` class in `caver.contract` package
+  - `SmartContractDeploy` class in `caver.transaction` package
+  - `feeDelegatedSmartContractDeploy` class in `caver.transaction` package
+  - `feeDelegatedSmartContractDeployWithRatio` class in `caver.transaction` package

 To transact with a smart contract: